Published 2020-10-03.

 Executable filenames on the

-).
-This feature can be disabled by defining theDISABLE_FLEXIBLE_INCLUDE
+PATH(first character is!).
+This feature can be disabled by defining theDISABLE_FLEXIBLE_INCLUDEenvironment variable before launching Jekyll.

-In addition, filenames that require environment expansion because they contain a $
+In addition, filenames that require environment expansion because they contain

-expanded according to the environment variables defined when the jekyll build
+a $ character are expanded according to the environment variables

-process was launched.
+defined when the jekyll build process was launched.

 Installation

-Add the following highlighted line to your Jekyll project's Gemfile
+Add the following highlighted line to your Jekyll project's Gemfile,

-within the jekyll_plugins
+within the jekyll_plugins group:

 group :jekyll_plugins do gem 'jekyll_flexible_include' end